open-webui/open-webui/location/README.md

 TO DO: Update our Readme in localsite.js to one that supports [NOTE], [WARNING], [TIP]

-DONE: The localsite.js is commented out in src-merged/app.html until adjustments are made to prevent overlaps.
+DONE: The localsite.js is commented out until adjustments are made to prevent overlapping the top.

 	<script type="text/javascript" src="https://model.earth/localsite/js/localsite.js?showheader=true&showsearch=true"></script>